 History of the Sarasota Tiger Bay Club

 The Sarasota Tiger Bay Club began officially in 1984, faltered, and then began anew in 1987 with Marj Baldwin at the helm as President and Moderator.
 Marj retired in 2009 and passed away on August 1, 2012.
 She was very proud of the club and kept up to date with the programs through her daughter Kim Noyes and Tiger members.

 With Marj’s retirement, the club began to rotate the moderator duties and the Board of Directors took on greater responsibility for the programming of the panels.
 Kim Noyes now serves as Sarasota Tiger Bay Club President, working alongside the Board.

 In 2012, the Board voted, in honor of Marj Baldwin and her love for the community’s children and military, to award a $1,000 scholarship to a cadet of the Sarasota Military Academy for 5 consecutive years.
 Now, the military cadets are present at the luncheon meetings each month when school is in session.

 History of Tiger Bay Clubs in Florida

-Tiger Bay Clubs are Florida-based political clubs.
+Tiger Bay Clubs are Florida-based political organizations.
 They are considered non-partisan.
 We are open to anyone interested in political dialogue and discussion.
 The Charter and By-Laws of the organization prevent it from endorsing candidates or taking sides in political campaigns.

 The original Tiger Bay club was founded in Tallahassee by Dan Cunningham in 1971 after meeting with then-Governor Reubin Askew, who agreed there was a need for a new unique and specific political organization instead of the usual civic organization.
 The first chapter’s first meeting was hosted by Governor Askew.